Master of Science in Nutrition

 National coaching certification now available for N&D graduate students.

-The National Board for Health and Wellness Coaching (NBHWC) has awarded UND Pending Approval status for the Certificate in Health and Wellness Coaching (program pending phase II approval at UND).
+The National Board for Health and Wellness Coaching (NBHWC) has awarded UND approval status for the Certificate in Health and Wellness Coaching (program pending phase II approval at UND).
 This means that starting this year students who successfully complete the 3-course sequence (see below: N&D 545, 550 and 560), attend all live training, and 50 coaching sessions meet the requirements to take the Health and Wellness Coaching Certifying Examination.

 Graduate Nutrition Courses